PagerDuty/pdpyras/README.rst

 HTTP Retry Logic
 ****************
-By default, after receiving a response, :attr:`pdpyras.APISession.request` will return the `requests.Response`_ object unless its status is ``429`` (rate limiting), in which case it will retry until it gets a status other than ``429``.
+By default, after receiving a response, :attr:`pdpyras.PDSession.request` will return the `requests.Response`_ object unless its status is ``429`` (rate limiting), in which case it will retry until it gets a status other than ``429``.

-The property :attr:`pdpyras.APISession.retry` allows customization in this regard, so that the client can be made to retry on other statuses (i.e.
+The property :attr:`pdpyras.PDSession.retry` allows customization in this regard, so that the client can be made to retry on other statuses (i.e.
 502/400), up to a set number of times.
-The total number of HTTP error responses that the client will tolerate before returning the response object is defined in :attr:`pdpyras.APISession.max_http_attempts`, and this will supersede the maximum number of retries defined in :attr:`pdpyras.APISession.retry`.
+The total number of HTTP error responses that the client will tolerate before returning the response object is defined in :attr:`pdpyras.PDSession.max_http_attempts`, and this will supersede the maximum number of retries defined in :attr:`pdpyras.PDSession.retry`.

 For example, the following will take about 30 seconds plus API request time (carrying out four attempts, with 2, 4, 8 and 16 second pauses between them),